manzil007/docker/notes/LA-notes/01-Basics/07-Redirection-Ports-and-Volumes.md

-G Redirection Ports and Volumes
+# Redirection Ports and Volumes

 - Whenever we have the docker containers running on our host with ports exposed depending on the applications within the docker container.
 - So in this case we need to connect to that application through the IP Address of the container but not through the host directly.